christophziegler/PubGraph/README.md

 ##Live Demo
 You can try out PubVis 1.0 [here](http://botterblaumenstengel.de/pubvis/).

+##Limitations
+### Data set
+PubVis 1.0 can only visualize data that's available.
+For some of the grafics use fields from PubDB that is not available for all the publication entries.
+This is e.g. the case for the world map.
+Conference venues are retrieved from the location field specified in the BibTex entries crawled from the [PubDB main page](www.medien.ifi.lmu.de/cgi-bin/search.pl?all:all:all:all:all).
+Not all those entries contain the location field.

-##Testing on
+##Tested on
-- Laptop with an 12" Display and 1920x1080 resolution running Google Chrome running on Windows 8.1
+- Laptop with an 12" Display and 1920x1080 resolution running Google Chrome running on Windows 8.1, navigation with mouse: point, click left, scroll up/down

 ##TODOs
 - Interop-Testing: different devices: PC, Laptop, Tablet, Smartphone with different: dislplays, browsers, OS ...
-- More filter options: Author list
+- More filter options: list of author names, list of publications keywords (keywords have already been parsed from the BibText entries in PubDB)
+- Navigation/Interaction: test and refine navigation with different input devices: touch pad, keyboard, touch screen ...

 ##Acknowledgement
 PubVis makes use of the follwing ressources: